CurioVision/demo-tools/README.md

 - Clean demo BridalLive account: `npm run demo:clean`

+## import notes

+- pick vendors (?), mix
+- all items in gown department for those vendors
+  - change gown department to our gown dept id
+  - unclear how stock will get handled
+- all pos for those items
+- all rvs for those items
+- all transactions for those items, with dates shifted by 1-90 days
+- all contacts for those transactions, with names obfuscated

 # OLD DOC FOR: node-command-line-starter

 Progammers are lazy.
 As soon as we have to do the same task over and over again we start on automizing it.
 Automization is often done in the form of a command line utility.